Kalinka Duo: Russian balalaika and bayan (Russian accordion) from Austin, TX

 Russia and Europe, the duo came to the United States to settle in Texas.

-Whether performing spectacular classical and traditional Russian works, or
+Whether performing spectacular classical and traditional russian music, or

 internationally known favorites, their charm and virtuosity is evident.